SimVascular/svFSI/INSTALL.md

 in `~/.bash_profile`.

-6. Mac OS usually comes with a default `blas` and `lapack` packages.
+6. Mac OS usually comes with default `blas` and `lapack` packages.
 If you prefer to use `OpenBLAS`, you may install it using Homebrew as,

 ```bash
 brew install openblas